tekakutli/forks-that-are-active/README.md

 # forks-that-are-updated
-see which forks of a given github repository are updated
+see which forks of a given github repository are active

 # usage
 cd forks-that-are-updated